wdgdc/Jarvis/README.md

   * Remove Hogan in favor of underscore templates
 9. 1.0.1
   * Fix an installation issue some users were reporting
+10. 1.0.2
+  * Send attachment suggestions to the 'Edit more details' page instead of the grid view as wp.media-grid throws an error if the item is not already loaded in the grid

 ## Develop